zealtv/bopOS/README.md

 git clone https://github.com/[yourUserName]/bopOS --recursive
 ```
 - Edit \_Main.pd in PD
-- Edit rc.local and start.sh to point to your fork
+- Edit rc.local, update.sh, and start.sh to point to your fork
 - commit and push your changes

 ## Flash SD using Raspberry Pi Imager